O Presidente Negro: Narrative

 Monteiro Lobato develops two timelines in his dystopia: the one between Ayrton Lobo and Miss.
 Jane in 1926, and the one that takes place in the year 2228, with the "story within a story" structure.
 The first part of the story follows Ayrton Lobo, described by Marisa Lajolo as "clumsy", and by Filipe Chamy as someone extremely imaginative, who suffers a car accident (Note: Luís Hellmeister de Camargo considers Ayrton Lobo to be a delusional man who believes that car owners are superior, but loses his savings in an automobile accident – which could be an unintentional criticism of Fordism.) and is cared for on the estate of Dr. Benson, a wealthy scientist, and his daughter, Miss Jane, according to researcher Carlos Minchillo, a "Sherazade"-like character, (Note: Dias notes the similarities between Miss Jane and the children's character Emília, saying that they both possess the power of speech, persuasion and are able to attract attention to themselves.) also a researcher and who doesn't think about "marriage, fashion and other “futilities".”
 The second part deals with the presidential race in 2228, which aims to elect the 88th president.
 According to Maicon Alves Dias, the work proposes an allegorical reading of the Brazilian and American people, as well as establishing a dialectic between the two eras.
 Also according to Dias, the parallel between the present and the future leads each character to reflect on the reality of their time.
+(Note: According to the authors of Furacão na Botocúndia, characters such as Evelyn Astor, Professor Benson, and the members of the "White Race Convention" are based on historical figures, including Jean-Jacob Astor (1763–1848); George Abbot; Robert Owen; and Calvin Coolidge.